azamsharp/azamsharp.github.io/_posts/2012-12-23-pragmatic-unit-testing.md

 One of the biggest mistakes developers make is to focus on writing tests against the implementation details instead of the behavior of the application.

->> A trigger to add a test is the requirement, not a class or a function.
+>> A trigger to add a new test is the requirement, not a class or a function.

 Just because you added a new class or a function does not mean that you will start writing tests.
 That is just an implementation detail which can change overtime.
 Your tests should target the business requirements and not the implementation details.

-Here are few examples of behaviors, derived from user stories:
+Here are few examples of behaviors, derived from business requirements:

 1. When a customer withdraw amount and has insufficient funds then charge an overdraft fee.
 2. The number of stocks specified by customer are submitted for trade at a specified price, once the limit has reached.

 The behavior stems from the requirement of the project.
-Tests that checks the implementation detail instead of the behavior tends to be very brittle and can easily break when the implementation changes even though the behavior remains the same.
+Tests that checks the implementation details instead of the behavior tends to be very brittle and can easily break when the implementation changes even though the behavior remains the same.

 Let's consider a scenario, where you are building an application to display a list of products on the screen.
 The products are fetched from a JSON API and rendered using SwiftUI framework, following the principles of MVVM design pattern.